TheMeier/displaylink-rpm/README.md

 Now any display, hdmi and/or dvi ports on your docking station should work, and the displaylink.service should run.

+You can find a documentation on how to automate this at https://gist.github.com/sbueringer/bd8cec239c44d66967cf307d808f10c4

 Hardware-specific behavior
 --------------------------